alhajee/ckan/doc/maintaining/configuration.rst

         ckan.plugins = stats text_view datatables_view

-   If the same option is set more than once in your config file, exeption will be raised and CKAN application will not start
+   If the same option is set more than once in your config file, exeption will be raised and FMLD application will not start